wwwx3/KIBO-JAZA-RPC/README.md

 ## Goal

-To grow stronger in robotics programming and give my best in the Kibo (JAZA) RPC mentoring juniors.** ～(つ≧▽≦)つ One of the main challenges in this programming challenge is that the programming language required to run on Android Studio for the simulation to work is Java.
+To grow stronger in robotics programming and give my best in the Kibo (JAZA) RPC mentoring juniors.
+One of the main challenges in this programming challenge is that the programming language required to run on Android Studio for the simulation to work is Java.
 I, including my juniors, have no prior experience in Java.
 Together, we helped each other tackle each problem and bug into this messy archive of work.
 Trying to convert Python's logic into Java.